The CIO is Dead; Long Live the CIO

 Since the initial advent of the CIO title, CIO’s have lamented their lack of a seat at the “big table” – that elusive peer relationship with the CEO, CFO, COO, and President.
-And in the overwhelming majority of organizations, this remains true even today.
+It is not a reporting relationship, but one of providing value to BUSINESS.
+In the overwhelming majority of organizations, this remains true even today.
 The reasons are many and complex, but there is one overriding aspect that is at the root of this situation.

 Most CIOs are neither C level peers, or corporate officers, but CIOs-in-name-only; VPs or Directors of a single functional organization with an grossly inflated title.

 Is this an unexpected epiphany?
 Do you feel denial?
 Anger?
 If you do, you are probably part of the problem, but one that you have the ability to remediate.